ess-dmsc-dram/documents/mantid/instrument-discussions/diffraction.md

 - No moving detectors, apart from NMX
 - Map 3D detectors to 2D, but *not* onto binning "defined" by the surface voxels, need finer resolution
 - 3D detectors aligned such that effictive resolution mapped to 2D is smaller than pixel size
-  - For powder diffraction, as far as I understand, we simply do not map onto 2D -- just use existing diffraction focussing algorithm?
+  - For powder diffraction, as far as I understand, we simply do not map onto 2D -- just use existing diffraction focussing algorithms?
   - For single crystal, where is this relevant?
 Just go into MDWorkspace?

 ## MDWorkspace